Detached house in Park Lane*

 We have adopted a systematic approach to identifying the best site or sites, as there may be more than one.
 We first mapped sites around the village.
 Then we agreed on the site selection criteria; we have, in fact, used the same criteria adopted by SDNP for their local plan but also added some of our own.
 Then we applied the criteria to the sites.

 Full details of site selection process and a request for views were originally posted on the Parish Council Website but have been updated and are available here.
-Click HOUSING SITE SELECTION PROCESS for the full report..
+Click HOUSING SITE SELECTION PROCESS (sections 1 to 9 of the report) for the initial evaluation.

 All the sites considered in the above evaluation are shown in the map left.